Mat Collishaw: Critical response

 Jonathan Jones wrote in an interview with the artist in The Guardian of Collishaw's 2013 exhibition at Arter, Istanbul; 'A show that foregrounds his political conscience in powerful works such as Last Meal on Death Row.
 For me, Collishaw is a good political artist for the same reason he is a good religious artist and a good artist-artist.
 It is because he believes in the efficacy of images.
 Not for him the abstract evasion, the minimalist half smile... he wants to punch your imagination in the stomach.
 He justifies the art of sensation by showing how it can have depth in its oomph.'

-Collishaw's artwork, All Things Fall, received widespread acclaim, notably by The Sunday Times writer and art critic Waldemar Januszczak, who wrote; 'You walk in, and before you is a model of a classical temple, circular, domed, becolumned, around which hundreds of nude figures have been arranged in cryptic poses.
-What they are doing is unclear.
-But it seems to be something nasty.
-Suddenly the lights dip and the temple begins to spin.
-Faster and faster it goes, until the figures crowded around it jump into action, like drawings in a flipbook, and you have before you a remarkable re-creation of the Massacre of the Innocents, the biblical murder of every newborn boy ordered, at Christmas, by Herod.
-The sudden burst of unexpected violence is brilliantly paced, brilliantly achieved, in an artwork that is nothing less than a contemporary masterpiece.'
+Collishaw's artwork, All Things Fall, received a positive review from The Sunday Times art critic Waldemar Januszczak, who called it "... a remarkable re-creation of the Massacre of the Innocents, the biblical murder of every newborn boy ordered, at Christmas, by Herod.
+The sudden burst of unexpected violence is brilliantly paced, brilliantly achieved, in an artwork that is nothing less than a contemporary masterpiece."

-The exhibition The Centrifugal Soul, at Blain|Southern Gallery, London in 2017 received notable praise, in particular critic Gaby Wood wrote of the work, Albion for The Telegraph; '...the fact that he can convert such abstract ideas into works that are elegant and entertaining makes him, uniquely among artists and thinkers so far this century, a cross between an aesthetic philosopher and a magician.'
+The exhibition The Centrifugal Soul, at Blain|Southern Gallery, London in 2017 received praise from critic Gaby Wood, who wrote for The Telegraph, "... the fact that he can convert such abstract ideas into works that are elegant and entertaining makes him, uniquely among artists and thinkers so far this century, a cross between an aesthetic philosopher and a magician."

 Collishaw's first venture into VR, with his exhibition Thresholds in 2017, was reviewed by Laurie Taylor for frieze Magazine: "Collishaw has not recreated an historical experience, but has instead constructed an entirely new one.
 The end product is ultimately Collishaw's vision and it teems with the reverence he has not only for the wonder of photography, but also for the power of its illusions."